Minor Discomforts in Pregnancy and Their Remedies

 A: Travel poses no specific risks during pregnancy, but you should take some minor precautions.
 Use your seat belt throughout your pregnancy.
 During long trips, take time out to stand and move about.
 Consider access to obstetrical care.
 Although travel does not cause premature labor, there is the possibility that you may deliver far from home.
 Most airlines have restrictions in the last month of pregnancy, so check with the carrier.
 Finally, it is important that you drink lots of fluids.

-Q: What is a midwife?
+Q: What is a high-risk pregnancy?

 Q: Will I have my own obstetrician or midwife delivering my baby when the time comes?